Ferry travel and island hopping in Ibiza

 Ferry from Ibiza to Formentera

 Traveling from Ibiza to Formentera by ferry is easy and fast.
 There are multiple daily crossings from the port of Ibiza Town to La Savina in Formentera.
-The route is operated by 4 ferry companies, and the journey duration is 35 minutes on average.
-Tickets start at €16-€29.
+The route is operated by 4 ferry companies: Baleària, Trasmapi, Formentera Lines, and Aquabus.
+The journey takes from around 30 minutes to 1 hour.
+Tickets are at €15-€29.

 Ferry from Ibiza to Mallorca

-The Ibiza - Mallorca route is active year-round with more than 10 weekly crossings.
-Ferries to Palma de Mallorca depart from the port of Ibiza Town.
-The route is operated by Baleària and Trasmed, and tickets start at €50.
-It takes an average of 3 hours to reach Mallorca, an island famous for its secluded beaches, impressive architecture and mouth-watering dishes.
+The Ibiza - Mallorca (Palma) ferry route is active all year round with around 9 weekly crossings.
+The connection is operated by Baleària and Trasmed, and ferry tickets start at €54.
+It takes 2-4 hours to reach Mallorca, an island famous for its secluded beaches, impressive architecture and mouth-watering dishes.

 Ferry from Ibiza to Barcelona

-The route from Ibiza to Barcelona is one of the most popular in Spain.
-Baleària, Grandi Navi Veloci and Trasmed operate around 8 weekly crossings that last 6-10 hours.
-Standard tickets start at €40-€55.
+The Ibiza - Barcelona ferry connection is one of the most popular ones in Spain.
+Baleària, GNV (Grandi Navi Veloci) and Trasmed operate around 14 weekly crossings that last 7.5-10 hours.
+Standard tickets start at €15, depending on the company and the season.

 When in Barcelona, don’t miss out on the innovative architecture, the impressive squares, as well as the top-tier restaurants.
 Explore the Gothic Quarter alleys and find your secret spot.